rcgla/volunteer-central-db/README.md

 1. Download and install a PostgreSQL environment, such as https://postgresapp.com/
 2. Make sure that's up and running
 3. Open a terminal and go to the directory where you've cloned this repository.
+Make sure you're on the `dev` branch.
 4. Add execute permissions to the script (you just need to do this one time in your life) ```chmod u+x run-to-reset-test-db.sh```
 5. Run the script `./run-to-reset-test-db.sh`